Affiliate links on Android Authority may earn us a commission. Learn more.

 3. OnePlus 9

 - More powerful processor for advanced games and apps.

-- Faster wired charging, but no wireless charging.
+- Faster wired and wireless charging.

 - Available in many major markets.